Home

 This index has replaced the ideal height weight charts for adults.

-The chart below is assesses the risk of disease by using both the BMI index and the waist circumference.
+The chart below assesses the risk of disease by using both the BMI index and the waist circumference.

 Classification of Overweight and Obesity by BMI, Waist Circumference,